rakhimov/scram/doc/fta_mcs_algorithms.rst

 Proposed Improvements for this algorithm
 ----------------------------------------

-- Use of Binary Decision Trees or Diagrams for faster MCS detection.
+- Use of Binary Decision Trees or Diagrams for faster MCS detection [Rau03]_.

 Other MCS Generation Algorithms
 ===============================

-There are many algorithms developed for fault tree analysis since the 1960s, but MOCUS-based and BDD-based algorithms are most used in current PRA software.
+There are many algorithms developed for fault tree analysis since the 1960s, but MOCUS-based and BDD-based algorithms are most used in current PRA software [Rau93]_ [Rau03]_.

 MOCUS is a top-down algorithm first proposed by J.Fussel and W.Vesely in 1972.
-There are many suggested improvement techniques for this algorithm, but the basics are simpler than for other FTA algorithms.
+There are many suggested improvement techniques for this algorithm, but the basics are simpler than for other FTA algorithms [Rau03]_.
 In addition, MOCUS-like algorithms may incorporate approximations to speed up their calculations;
 however, this may lead to inaccuracies in overall analysis.